spud/manifesto_docs/user_guide/overview.rst

 **Integrated taxonomy and categorization tools**
    Tag your content with multiple categories for specific needs, or use a consistent scheme across the entire site

-**Built-in User accounts**
-   User management is built into the core of Manifesto, with complex permissions and a Role system for coordinating privilege levels
+**Built-in User accounts and roles-based permissions** User management is built into the core of Manifesto, with complex permissions and a role system for coordinating privilege levels

 **Complex media management**
    Flexible media repository stores and manages a limitless variety of media assets (image, audio, video, download, etc)